tomas-fryza/avr-course/labs/01-tools/README.md

 GitHub is a code hosting platform for collaboration and version control.
 GitHub lets you (and others) work together on projects.

 1. In GitHub, create a new public repository titled **digital-electronics-2**.
-Initialize a README, .gitignore, and [MIT license](https://choosealicense.com/licenses/mit/).
+Initialize a README, C template .gitignore, and [MIT license](https://choosealicense.com/licenses/mit/).

 2. Use one of the available git manuals, such as [1](https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061), [2](https://help.github.com/en/articles/basic-writing-and-formatting-syntax), or [3](https://guides.github.com/features/mastering-markdown/), and add the following sections to your README file.